 The sanctuary does not have adequate parking to accommodate RVs, and many of the roads are narrow and unimproved; therefore, RVs cannot be driven around the sanctuary.
 You will need to bring another vehicle for transportation.

-Please, for the safety of your pets, and other animals at the Sanctuary, keep your pets leashed when outside the rooms.
-Some of the Sanctuary dogs on sleepovers are in training and may become aggressive when approached by an unfamiliar dog.
-Help them learn and become model citizens.
-Cats also go on sleepovers, and some cats are sometimes taken for walks on leash.
+Due to abundant wildlife in the area and for the safety of your pets and other animals at the Sanctuary, please always keep your pets leashed when outside.
+Some of the Sanctuary dogs on sleepovers and in training could become aggressive when approached by an unfamiliar dog.
+Help these pups-in-training learn to become model citizens.
+Cats can also go on sleepovers, so you might encounter a feline while out walking.

 Lunch is served seven days a week.
 You are welcome to join staff members and other volunteers for lunch.
 Our Angel Village Cafe serves a vegan buffet lunch from 11:30 a.m. to 1 p.m. daily.
 The cost is $5.00 per person.
 When the weather is nice, you may wish to enjoy the spectacular view of Angel Canyon from our spacious deck.

 There are a number of restaurants in town (approximately five miles away); some close during the winter months.
 For a list of restaurants, click here.